Four Things You Can Do To Help Homeless and Foster Youth

 - Per federal guidance, accept determination letters from K-12 liaisons, RHYA and HUD service providers, child welfare agencies and case managers, and others who are knowledgeable about a youth’s situation.

-- If a youth does not have documentation of his or her homeless status, or if it is challenging for a youth to obtain documentation, conduct an interview using this interview template from NCHE.
+- If a youth does not have documentation of his or her homeless status, or if it is challenging for a youth to obtain documentation, financial aid administrators may conduct an interview using this interview template from NCHE.
 Per federal guidance, the determination process must focus on whether a youth is unaccompanied and homeless, or at risk of being homelessness, rather than the reasons for the applicant’s homelessness.

 - Ease the financial aid process in subsequent years for unaccompanied homeless youth by continuing their independent student status, except if you have specific information that would indicate they are no longer unaccompanied and homeless or at risk of homelessness

-- Host a professional development opportunity for your office by watching this free archived webinar co-hosted by the National Association of Student Financial Aid Administrators (NASFAA) and SchoolHouse Connection.
+- Host a professional development opportunity for your office by watching this archived webinar co-hosted by the National Association of Student Financial Aid Administrators (NASFAA) and SchoolHouse Connection (free and available only for NASFAA members).

 - If you can’t find your answer, please contact us, we’re happy to help!